cloudquery/cloudquery/plugins/transformer/json/docs/overview.md

 The `migrate_mode: forced` setting might make sense if you plan on modifying the schema from a previous sync.

-Then, add your transformer spec.
-Here's an example that transforms the XKCD source table:
+Then, add your transformer spec:

 :configuration